engineyard/ey-docs/pages/customize-unicorn.md

 ## Unicorn in bundler

-You do want to add the Unicorn gem to your `Gemfile`.
+Add the Unicorn gem to your `Gemfile`:

     gem 'unicorn'

-Then also run `bundle install` to add it to your `Gemfile.lock` for deployment.
+Run `bundle install` to add it to your `Gemfile.lock` for deployment.
 Check it all into your repo and you're ready to deploy.